 Remember, it’s important to do things for yourself.
-Go travel, have some fun, and enjoy sleeping in!
+Go travel, have some fun, sleep in, and enjoy vacationing without your kids!